gGustav0o/random-walker/docs/random-walker-algorithm.md

 **Important:** topological grid connectivity alone is insufficient.
 In exact mathematics, exponential weights are strictly positive.
 In floating-point arithmetic, very small weights may underflow to numerical zero.
 Therefore, in practice, every unknown component must be connected to the seed set by a path whose edge weights do not vanish numerically.
 Otherwise Cholesky factorization may fail.

-For ordinary images and reasonable parameters, this condition usually holds on a rectangular 4- or 8-connected grid with at least one seed pixel.
-It is not guaranteed for all parameters and all contrast configurations.
+For ordinary images and reasonable parameters, this condition usually holds when every positive-conductance unknown component touches at least one seed pixel.
+The application-level validation additionally requires at least one background seed and one object seed for a meaningful binary segmentation request.
+The anchoring condition is not guaranteed for all parameters and all contrast configurations.

-If factorization or solving fails, the algorithm reports one of the following errors:
+If factorization fails, the implementation first validates positive-conductance anchoring.
+Depending on the failure mode, the solver can report one of the following errors:

+- `UnanchoredUnknownRegion`;
 - `LaplacianDecompositionFailed`;
 - `LinearSystemSolveFailed`;
 - `NonFiniteSolution`.